zhangruoxikathy/msa-brac-employment-spatial/README.md

 #### 1. Data Manipulation: Clean and merge county-level BEA data and MSA-level BLS with light analysis during the BRAC period in the end.
 #### 2. Visualizations: Visualizes per MSA BRAC 2005 Closure and Realignment Impacts data by year, and produce spatial visualizations, outputs to 'ImagesOutput' folder

-### - Output Images ('ImagesOutput' folder)
+### - Output Images (`ImagesOutput` folder)
 #### 1. plot1: Line plot that shows the average unemplotment rate by BRAC direct changes over time in 2005
-#### 2. plot2: Spatial map taht plots non-zero direct effects of BRAC, by continental USA MSA
+#### 2. plot2: Spatial map that plots non-zero direct effects of BRAC, by continental USA MSA
 #### 3. plot3_allstates: Spatial map that plots non-zero direct effects of BRAC, by continental and territory USA MSA

 ### - Miscellaneous
-#### .gitignore file excludes all shapefile folders and any zip files from being committed to the repo.
+#### `.gitignore` file excludes all shapefile folders and any zip files from being committed to the repo.

 # Project Description and Step-by-step Instructions
 ## 1. Follow 'Data Sources and Descriptions' to download the latest dataset

 ## 2. Preparing the county-level BEA data
-The file Table.csv shows annual county employment levels for three years, split by total jobs, manufacturing jobs, and military jobs.
+The file `Table.csv` shows annual county employment levels for three years, split by total jobs, manufacturing jobs, and military jobs.
 Load it in as a dataframe, cleaning it up and reshaping it to long (tidy) format.
 In this format, each row should be uniquely identified by a place and a time.
 The end result has five columns (county, year, manufacturing, military, total).

 ## 3. Preparing the MSA-level BLS data
-The file ssamatab.xlsx has the monthly statistics on the levels of the labor force, employment, and unemployment, along with the unemployment rate, for all MSAs in the US, from 1990 to 2023.
+The file `ssamatab.xlsx` has the monthly statistics on the levels of the labor force, employment, and unemployment, along with the unemployment rate, for all MSAs in the US, from 1990 to 2023.
 Load it in as a dataframe and perform any necessary cleaning.
 The final result has only four columns (area, year, month, unemployment rate).

 ## 4. Preparing the county-MSA crosswalk
 Our goal is to connect the unemployment rate data from the BLS file to the industry-level data from the BEA file, but we have a (fairly common) problem: these datasets are currently mis-matched by the level of geographic resolution.
 We cannot directly merge counties into MSAs with our current tools.
 The solution is called a "crosswalk" - a third dataset that does nothing but connect the matching key in each of the other datasets.
 Fortunately, MSAs are made up of entire counties, so we can easily find the connecting data we need using MABLE Geocorr.
 Load the crosswalk (the file named begginning with geocorr2018_) into a third dataframe, dropping all counties that aren't part of an MSA (denoted by 99999 in the cbsaname10 column).
 The final dataframe has only two columns (the counties and the MSAs).